arangodb/arangodb/README_maintainers.md

 ```

 when building.
 Make sure you are using the builtin `jemalloc`.
 You need
-debugging symbols to analyse the heap dumps later on, so compile with
+debugging symbols to analyze the heap dumps later on, so compile with
 `-DCMAKE_BUILD_TYPE=Debug` or `RelWithDebInfo`. `Debug` is probably
 less confusing in the end.